-A workflow is a sequence of steps describing the lifecycle of the document.
-Each step in AODocs is called a Workflow State.
+A workflow is a sequence of steps describing the life cycle of a document.
+In AODocs, each workflow step is called a workflow state.

-Important: To configure the permissions based on workflow states, the permission model of the document class has to be based on workflow state of each document.
+Important: To configure the permissions based on workflow states, the permission model of the document class must be based on the workflow state of each document.

-If the permissions of the document class are based on the “Document class” or on “Folders”, the permission pop-up for each workflow will display a warning message and informs that all configuration made in the workflow permissions will not be taken into account.
+If the permissions of the document class are based on the document class” or folders, the permissions popup for each workflow displays a warning message informing you that changes you make to the workflow permissions won’t be taken into account.

 To check the permission model of the document class:

-1. In the administration interface, click on the Document Class Section.
+1. In the administration interface, select the Document Class section.

 2. Select your document class.

-3. In the “Security” tab, check if the “Documents permissions are inherited from: The document’s current workflow state”.
+3. In the Security tab, check that the Document permissions are inherited from: The document’s current workflow state.

-1. In the workflow configuration, for each workflow state, click on “Permissions”.
+1. In the workflow configuration, press Permissions for each workflow state.

-3. Choose if you want to keep the existing permissions or if you want to remove them when the document is entering the workflow state.
+3. Choose if you want to keep the existing permissions or if you want to remove them when the document enters the workflow state.